AdaCore/spark2014/docs/ug/en/usage_scenarios.rst

 contracts during integration testing can complement proof results, by giving the assurance that the actual compiled program behaves as expected.

-This strategy has been applied at Altran on UK military projects submitted to Def Stan 00-56 certification: AoRTE was proved on all the code, and contracts were exercised during integration testing, which allowed to scrap unit testing.
+This strategy has been applied at Capgemini Engineering on UK military projects submitted to Def Stan 00-56 certification: AoRTE was proved on all the code, and contracts were exercised during integration testing, which allowed to scrap unit testing.

 Between Proof and Unit Testing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~